 - 10.6.1 A Policy and Procedures Manual shall be prepared and be available at each pharmacy site where sterile pharmaceuticals/antineoplastic agents are prepared for inspection by authorized agents of the Board of Pharmacy.
 The Policy and Procedures Manual shall contain the objectives, operational guidelines and standard operating procedures of the pharmacy pertaining to sterile products/antineoplastic agents.
 A procedure shall be included that addresses how a contaminated product is detected, recall measures and follow up. - 10.6.2 The manual shall include procedures to be used by the pharmacy to prevent contamination of the products during preparation, storage, and dispensing. - 10.6.3 The manual shall include written policies and procedures for cleaning and maintenance of the sterile pharmaceutical compounding/antineoplastic agent area(s) with records kept in the pharmacy department for one year. - 10.6.4 Documentation of the following shall be included: - 10.6.4.1 Replacement of filters and prefilters. - 10.6.4.2 Certification of clean air source by an outside agency at least once a year. - 10.6.4.3 Cleaning and maintenance of the equipment. - 10.6.5 If antineoplastic agents are compounded in the pharmacy, protection shall be provided for its personnel by utilizing the proper equipment and protective garb and having a Policy and Procedures Manual for said antineoplastic agents.
-In addition to the requirements specified in Regulations 10.2 through 10.5 The Manual shall include among the other requirements, the following special requirements outlined in sections 10.2 10.5 the following special requirements: - 10.6.5.1 Procedures for disposal of all unused drugs and materials used in the preparation of antineoplastic agents in accordance with accepted professional standards, such as the most current OSHA Guidelines, regarding the handling of antineoplastic agents. - 10.6.5.2 Safety standards which stress proper technique in handling antineoplastic agents and which include: - 10.6.5.2.1 A certified vertical laminar air flow hood. - 10.6.5.2.2 Protective garb, i.e., gloves, face and eye protection, and gowns.
+In addition to the requirements specified in Regulations 10.2 through 10.5 the Manual shall include the following special requirements: - 10.6.5.1 Procedures for disposal of all unused drugs and materials used in the preparation of antineoplastic agents in accordance with accepted professional standards, such as the most current OSHA Guidelines, regarding the handling of antineoplastic agents. - 10.6.5.2 Safety standards which stress proper technique in handling antineoplastic agents and which include: - 10.6.5.2.1 A certified vertical laminar air flow hood. - 10.6.5.2.2 Protective garb, i.e., gloves, face and eye protection, and gowns.

-- 10.6.5.3 In the event that antineoplastic agents and other parenterals are prepared within the same air flow unit, procedures shall be provided for a thorough scrub down and air purge of at least twenty minutes after compounding of the antineoplastic agent(s). - 10.6.6 The Policy and Procedures Manual shall be maintained on a current basis.
-It shall be reviewed at least annually and changes shall show the effective date.
+10.6.5.3 In the event that antineoplastic agents and other parenterals are prepared within the same air flow unit, procedures shall be provided for a thorough scrub down and air purge of at least twenty minutes after compounding of the antineoplastic agent(s).